mdKamrul-h/campaign-manager/README.md

   - WhatsApp
 - **Document Upload**: Upload reference documents to provide context for AI generation
 - **Campaign Customization**: Modify AI-generated content with suggestions
-- **Targeted Campaigns**: Send to all members, specific batches, or membership types
+- **Targeted Campaigns**: Send to all members, specific batches, batch filters (senior/junior/batchmate), or membership types
 - **Flexible Sending**: Choose to send text, visuals, or both
+- **Scheduled Campaigns**: Schedule campaigns to be sent automatically at specific date and time

 ## Tech Stack